THIS POST MAY CONTAIN AFFILIATE LINKS. PLEASE READ OUR DISCLOSURE FOR MORE INFO.

 The Corso is a pedestrian street full of surf shops and ice cream stands.
 It’s hard to walk around in Manly without taking the Corso, as it cuts through the narrow isthmus of Manly from Manly Cove to Manly Beach.

 The city ferries are one of the top activities (#4 according to TripAdvisor) in all of Sydney, and getting out on the water without having to navigate for yourself is pretty stellar.
 Plus, the ferry comes into Circular Quay, and gives you a great view of the Sydney Opera House and Sydney Harbour Bridge.

 TripAdvisor rates Manly Beach as the #11 Sydney activity.
 It’s definitely an interesting place to people watch, as the beaches are crowded during the summer.
 We walked from Manly Beach down to Shelly Beach, along the Marine Parade Walkway.
 There are marine-inspired sculptures and we even got to spot some water dragons out sunning.

 The Fairlight walk runs west from the Manly Wharf, and supposedly you can see penguins there.
 Apparently, before we arrived there was an incident with a dog and the penguins, and no one had sighted the penguins for a while.
 But, even without the penguins, the walk is very nice.
 We saw (and heard!) kookaburras and cockatoos.

-Two things we didn’t do, but sound amazing, are the hike out to North Head and the Collins Flat Beach waterfall.
+Two things we didn’t get to do but sound amazing are the hike out to North Head and the Collins Flat Beach waterfall.
 North Head has stunning views of Sydney and the coast, plus you can stop at several beaches along the way.
 For additional reading about the Collins Flat Waterfall, check out this article on Five Waterfalls Near Sydney.

 We anchored in Blackwattle Bay for nearly three weeks.